tbreslein/tense/README.md

-# hydrie
+# tense

-A little hydrodynamics solver using Riemann solvers.
+A little tensor library for numerical computing

 ## Licensing